Port Arthur, TX 77642

 Things to Do in Port Arthur

 A Southeast Texas town with a healthy dose of Cajun flavor, Port Arthur is a can’t-miss destination for lovers of nature, history, good food, and fun times.
 Thanks to its proximity to Sabine Lake and Sea Rim State Park, the city serves as the perfect home base for a fishing trip or bird-watching jaunt.
 Port Arthur is home to several of the most-visited religious sites in the area, as well, making it an ideal spot for a rejuvenating pilgrimage.
-And the city’s historic homes and sites, starring the famous Museum of the Gulf Coast, are second to none when it comes to transporting guests back in time.
+The city’s historic homes and sites, starring the famous Museum of the Gulf Coast, transport guests back in time.
 Visit today and discover all the fun things to do in Port Arthur.

 Discover Pleasure Island

 For the ultimate physical challenge, and one heck of a view, sign up for the Pleasure Island Bridge Half Marathon.
 This fun run, also offered in 10K and two mile distances, takes you over the massive Martin Luther King Bridge that connects the island to Port Arthur.
-If you’re looking to experience the beauty of the Texas Gulf Coast, look no further than Pleasure Island.
+Come experience the beauty of the Texas Gulf Coast from Pleasure Island.

 Explore the Museum of the Gulf Coast